The beginning of a new year means the start of lots of new gardening jobs!

 Solution: Repot houseplants into a pot that’s the next size up using fresh compost.
 Don’t wait until they need a bigger size, and don’t pot them in pots that are too big just enough room to grow.

-Solution: I know it’s hard to wait, but hold off planting until you’re absolutely sure the weather’s better end of April.
-May onwards is safer experiencing non-frosty weather and it’ll prevent you from having to replant.
+Solution: Hold off planting until the end of April.
+May onwards is safer, and it’ll prevent you from having to replant.
 You can always be prepared for frost by covering your plants when a bad forecast is announced.

 A common problem I see, is that people deal with slugs too late!
 Slugs will start to invade around late spring, but it’s important to prepare earlier before you are invaded.